fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/wood_version_how_to_make.md

 Steps per mm = 40 *(more info pending)*

 ### How to tune

-* Carefully adjust the eccentric bearings towards the rail surfce with the help of an hex/allen key *(the bearings should not spin freely but follow the movement of the axis, but dont tighten too hard as this will create prematre wear of the valchromat rails)*
+Carefully adjust the eccentric bearings towards the rail surfce with the help of an hex/allen key.
+No bearing should be able to spin freely (in the air), but dont tighten too hard as this will create prematre wear of the valchromat rails.
+When you lock the position of an axis with one hand and spin a bearing with the other, it should take some force to make it rotate/slip against the wooden rail.
+If you cannot spin it at all( make it slip) it is too tight and if it spins freely with no force it is too loose.

+The sideways bearings on the Y axis (gantry feet) are the most difficult to tune.
+You migth run out of tuning range on the eccentric bearings.
+The good news is the axis carriages are designed as a separate part that attaches to the gantry feet.
+So you can unscrew the and drill the holes for the securung bolts a little larger.
+This allows you shift the entire carriage closurer to the rail.

-* Gently hold the motor with pinion against the rack, then tighten the screws on the motor plate *(too much pressure creates uneven motion while too much distance from the rack creates backlash)*
+Before you start tuning the bearings it can be convenient to disenage the pinions from the rack.
+Once the bearings are turned you can reposition the pinions against the rack.
+The motor with pinion should be held against the rack when you tighten the screws for the motor plate.
+Gently hold the motor with pinion against the rack, then tighten the screws on the motor plate *(too much pressure creates uneven motion while too much distance from the rack creates backlash)* It should not be pressed with force against the rack.
+It happens easily that the pinion gets mounted too hard against the rack.

 ### Hard endstops for 3d printing
 [endstop](https://drive.google.com/file/d/1bGgOnYXn5w3qPKVvl1ZfoLH06Uf3-SXC/view)